ogagaCodes/Backend-test/README.md

 ### Tech Requirements

     Use any language/framework you're comfortable with (Node.js, Python, Go, Java, etc.).
-    Store data in AWS DynamoDB, S3 or whichever storage you're more comfortable with.
+    Store data in AWS DynamoDB, S3 or whichever storage you're more comfortable with (on AWS).
     Use AWS Lambda, Express or similar lightweight setup.
     Add a simple README with how to run it locally or deploy via AWS (even mock AWS if needed).